 Parents are encouraged to become involved in their school community through participation in outings and clubs and also arranging other "non-official" outings with ALDCA parents.
 Parents may freely meet and organize unofficial outings as they wish.
-These outings are not considered "official" outings unless an ALDCA representative attends.
+These outings are not considered "official" outings unless sponsored by ALDCA.